Student and Class Visits are Welcome

 - Hotchkiss School (multiple visits)

-- North Canaan Summer Recreation Program
+- North Canaan Summer Recreation Program and 8th grade

 - (more to come)